GoldenbergLab/naming-and-documentation-conventions/README.md

 ### Commit names
 Every github commit should start with one of the following words:
-- modification: when a new code is added or removed.
+- `modification`: when a new code is added or removed.
 Designate the file and the purpose of the modification.
-- fix: when a specific bug is fixed.
+- `fix`: when a specific bug is fixed.
-- file change: if files are added or removed.
+- `file change`: if files are added or removed.